locationtech/udig-platform/docs/user/en/concepts/Selection.rst

 Edit Selection
 ^^^^^^^^^^^^^^

-The :doc:`/EditBlackboard` contains the features that have been selected for editing.
+The :doc:`Edit Blackboard` contains the features that have been selected for editing.
 At any one time a single feature on the edit blackboard is the *edit feature*, the feature that has the vertex handles and can directly be edited.